second-state/runwasi/README.md

 (...)
 ```

-To kill the process from the demo, you can run in other session: `ctr task kill -s SIGKILL testwasm`.
-And the test binary supports some other commands, see test/image/src/main.rs to play around more.
+To kill the process from the case 2. demo, you can run in other session: `ctr task kill -s SIGKILL testwasm`.
+And the test binary supports full commands, check test/image/src/main.rs to play around more.